krunch3r76/entropythief/README.md

 start
 ```
 # API:
-once entropythief runs, it displays the random bytes produced from workers as they arrive and are fed to a named pipe, topping it off. the named pipe can accessed via any programming language and a sample Python API is provided at `readers/pipe_reader.py`, and an example script is in `readers/print_nonce`.
+once entropythief runs, it displays the random bytes produced from workers as they arrive and are fed to a named pipe, topping it off. the named pipe can be accessed via any programming language and a sample Python API is provided at `readers/pipe_reader.py`, and an example script is in `readers/print_nonce`.
 The script retrieves 8 bytes from the pool of /tmp/pilferedbits and prints the corresponding 64bit nonce value.

 # comments/reflections: